The Outcast Manufacturers

 "They're the fresh things to hit you so!"

-Mr. Birtwhistle holding his satchel closed, his hand running up the strap, lifting the strap from his shoulder.
+Mr. Birtwhistle holding his satchel closed, his hand running up the strap, lifting the strap from

 "What's the matter?
 Bum graft here?" asked the chicken peddler.